CS2103JAN2017-W13-B1/main/docs/UserGuide.md

    > This app will not work with earlier versions of Java 8.

 1. Download the latest `utask.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Address Book.
+2. Copy the file to the folder you want to use as the home folder for your μTask manager.
 3. Double-click the file to start the app.
-The GUI should appear in a few seconds.
+The Graphic User Interface should appear in a few seconds.
    > <img src="images/Ui.png" width="600">

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>